Ordensburg Krössinsee: Student requirements

 The Commander of the Ordensburg was Otto Gohdes.
 Cadets, known as Ordens Junkers, were required to be at least 5 ft 4 in, between 23 and 26 years old, racially pure and in good health without any physical limitations.
 At the outbreak of World War II, a very high percentage of Junkers were killed in action.

 Daily routine

 Two courses of studies took place here from 1937–38 and 1938-39.
 Classes began each morning at 7 and included studies in philosophy, politics and world history.
 Afternoons were devoted to military drills, battle tactics, sports and equestrian techniques.
 The school was recognized for its outstanding equestrian program.
 The nearby lake provided the means for students to develop rowing and sailing skills.

 Hitler Youth

-In 1937, the cadres began sharing the facility with members of the Hitlerjungen or Hitler Youth.
+In 1937, the cadres began sharing the facility with members of the Hitlerjugend or Hitler Youth.
 These boys between 12–18 years old eventually became the sole occupants of all three Order Castles with the invasion of Poland in 1939 and the start of World War II.